Business entities in Malaysia in 2023

-Another option available foreign corporations is a branch office in Malaysia.
+- Another option available foreign corporations is the registration of a branch office in Malaysia.
 Company law dictates that all branch offices must conduct business within the scope set by the parent company.
 However, this office can engage in business activities, which involve trade, invoicing, and signing contracts.
-The foreign company will also have to appoint two resident representatives in Malaysia.
+The foreign company will also have to appoint two resident representatives in Malaysia;